 The Bridge Youth Center offers the following core programs:

 - Drop In: Offered every Tuesday and Thursday, 2:45-5:00 pm during the school year and 1:00-3:00 during the summer.
 It is designed for every middle or high school student seeking a safe place to hang out.
 Students play basketball, dodge ball, board games, pool, and etc. We also have great food provided by area churches.

 - Bridge to Excellence: Offered Monday, Wednesday, and Friday, starting on October 2, 2:45 pm to 5:00 pm.
 This after school mentoring program matches each student with a mentor.
 Together, they work on homework and overall academic success.
 This program works in cooperation with Zeeland Public Schools and runs for the duration of the school year.

 - Bridging Out: Offered once a month rotating on Monday/Tuesday/Wednesday, from 2:45 to 5:00 pm.
 Requiring a signed transportation release, this program provides service and learning opportunities.
 Contact Monica for an event schedule.

 - Suspending Bridges: Offered when needed, students and parents make a commitment during the duration of a student’s out of school suspension, working on homework, community service, physical activity, and learning life skills with staff and community volunteers.

 - I Am Third: I Am Third is a program involving our middle and high school basketball teams.
 These teams are put together for students who want to play basketball in a competitive environment that may not normally make the school team.
 We teach the idea that Jesus is first, others are second, and I am third in each activity we do.
 Positive peer mentors are recruited to work with younger students to help reinforce this concept and provide a steady positive influence.

-- Skills to Life: In partnership with the Zeeland High Schools, this program seeks to connect high school students to local businesses with career opportunities.
+- Skills for Life: In partnership with the Zeeland High Schools, this program seeks to connect high school students to local businesses with career opportunities.
 Students will gain first hand knowledge, seek question and gain experience directly from area businesses as they seek to discover their own career path.